AnggielaRojas/DataReapers/README.md

 * All other accounted for 17.5% of fetal deaths

 ## State vs Fetal deaths
-* The state with the highest percentage of fetal deaths is Wyoming followed by West virginia, and Virginia.
+* The state with the highest percentage of fetal deaths is Wyoming followed by West Virginia, and Virginia.
 * The state with the lowest percentage of fetal deaths is Alabama.